 - determine major development issues and constraints in the planning and development process

 - enable the planning process to focus on the most critical factors/areas that are delaying land development and/or increasing development costs.

-The state wide Developers' intentions survey 2018 will be conducted in late 2018.
-If you would like to participate in the survey, please email firstname.lastname@example.org.
+The state wide Developers' intentions survey 2019 is currently underway.
+If you would like to participate in the survey, please email firstname.lastname@example.org

 Land use and employment survey

 The Department conducts the Land use and employment survey (LUES) to gain a greater understanding of the land use and employment dynamics across the Perth metropolitan and Peel region and selected regional centres.
 The survey is of all commercial, industrial, public purpose and recreation/open space land uses.
 Key information relating to land use and employment is collected including:

 - how much floor space the activity occupies